Dark Mode

 4. Liquid Animations And Motion UI

-Liquid or Motion UIs are exactly what they sound like — fluid, transitional and intentional animations that guide users from one section to another and optimize visual flow.
+Liquid or Motion UIs are exactly what they sound like: fluid, transitional and intentional animations that guide users from one section to another and optimize visual flow.

-These subtle yet effective animations create an illusion of depth, highlight important information through visual cues and enhance your website’s aesthetic appeal.
+With 93% of businesses prioritizing a seamless UX, these subtle yet effective animations create an illusion of depth, highlight important information through visual cues and enhance your website’s aesthetic appeal.

 Instead of static loading screens and flat graphics, liquid animations and motion UI can help you design a website that coverts through signature animations and storytelling techniques.